 In the Lifetime of the Buddha

 One time he took some flowers and perfumes to give to the Buddha and sat down to talk with him.
-After he told the Buddha that he could no longer remember the verses word for word, the Buddha said this is what happens when your mind is obscured by passions and desires, and he told this story so the brahmin knew that the same thing had happened to him in the past.
+After he told the Buddha that he could no longer remember the verses word for word, the Buddha said this is what happens when your mind is obscured by passions and desires.
+He told the brahmin this story so he knew that the same thing had happened to him in the past.